roshan-404/CLI-KnowMeQuiz/README.md

 # CLI-KnowMeQuiz
- Quiz with quitions related to me
+ Quiz with questions related to me

 This is a CLI app where you can play a quiz on how well do you know me !!